 These are legitimate questions, especially if you're considering the platform for corporate communications.
 Just think about the data you might share with the company.
 Where does all that data go?
 What does Vimeo do with it?
 Is there the risk of a data breach?

 In this article we will answer these questions and help you determine if a Vimeo alternative could provide you with the security you deserve.

 You need a streaming platform to host video content, but that raises all kinds of security issues.
-With data breaches on the rise, you need a video platform you can trust — one that keeps data secure and prevents hackers from infiltrating your content.
+With data breaches on the rise, you need a video platform you can trust — one that keeps data secure and prevents hackers from infiltrating your content while also providing advanced security options.
 Otherwise, anyone can access the information you share in videos, such as sales figures, tax details, customer profile information, and other business-critical data.
-A data breach on a streaming platform could destroy your reputation and cost thousands of dollars to resolve.
+A data breach on a streaming platform could destroy your reputation and cost many thousands of dollars to resolve.

 You should also care about video security because of the penalties imposed by government agencies for breaching data governance legislation.
 Your obligations under the GDPR (European Union), CCPA (California, USA), HIPAA (USA), and the Privacy Act (Australia) apply to information shared via video communications as well.

 Vimeo is a video streaming website that lets you upload and share videos for a fee starting at $15 p/m for a single seat.
 However, most businesses upgrade to a premium tier, which comes with additional customization and security features, such as the ability to privatize your videos.

 Related Reading: Vimeo vs. YouTube: What's the Right Choice for Your Business?

 Vimeo has a broad range of security features that protect your videos from online threats such as data breaches and cyber attacks.
 "Vimeo engineers work hard to ensure that our site and users are 100% safe and sound," says the company on its website.

 Here are some security features available to Vimeo users.